MohammedAhmedZakiuddin/Movie_Recommendation_System/README.md

 ## 📸 Screenshots

 ### 🧩 ZakiFlix UI Mockup
-A modern Netflix-style UI preview used in the abstract and introduction.
+A modern Netflix-style UI preview is used in the abstract and introduction.
 ![ZakiFlix UI](Screenshots/Zakiflix.png)

 ### 🛠️ System Architecture